Use of Satellites in Wireless Communication

 How Does a Satellite Work?

-Communication Satellites are nothing but a buffer for transmitters and receivers scattered across many locations on Earth.
-Communication satellites are used for distributing television signals, radio frequencies, and the internet.
+Communication satellites are nothing but a buffer for transmitters and receivers scattered across many locations on Earth.
+TheyBut as communication satellites can receive signals from one point on Earth and transmit it to another point that is thousands of miles away, they made global broadcasting and long-distance communication far easier. are used for distributing television signals, radio frequencies, and the internet.

 Advantages of Satellites